 Print delivers a higher response rate compared to email.
 The CMO Council found that the average response rate for emails is 0.12%, whereas the average response rate for direct mail is 4.4%.

 - Just 11% of marketing emails are opened, while the open-rate for prospecting direct mail is 91% (Mail Media Centre).

 - Cost-per-lead is lower with print than with email.
 According to Printing Industries of America, acquiring a lead through a printed catalogs costs, on average, $47.61.
 Meanwhile, the average cost per email lead is $53.85.

 - 79% of consumers act on a brand’s direct mail piece immediately (Print in the Mix)

 - Consumers expect Direct Mail, as 33% of those surveyed say they’d have a negative view of a brand not offering printed communications.

-- Survey by Two Sides found that 70% of Americans prefer to read printed paper over a digital screen, with 67% preferring the feel of print media.
+- 70% of Americans prefer to read printed paper over a digital screen, with 67% preferring the feel of print media (TwoSides).

 - When it comes to transactional statements, Two Sides found that 64% consumers wouldn’t choose a company that didn’t offer a paper bill option.

 - 75% B2B professionals read magazines on weekly basis, with 68% choosing to read niche publications specific to their industry.